ardaogulcan/SWE573/.github/ISSUE_TEMPLATE.md

 ## Label

 All issues should be labeled adequately.
 Issue may have multiple labels.
 Labeling is guided as following:
-- Feature: Will be used for new features to the project
+- **Feature**: Will be used for new features to the project
-- Bugfix: Will be used for bug fixes, this is for development environment bugfixes.
+- **Bugfix**: Will be used for bug fixes, this is for development environment bugfixes.
-- Improvement: Will be used for improvement tasks which are neither adds new features nor fixes a bug
+- **Improvement**: Will be used for improvement tasks which are neither adds new features nor fixes a bug
-- Hotfix: Will be used for critical bugfixes to the production environment which may not wait regular release cycle.
+- **Hotfix**: Will be used for critical bugfixes to the production environment which may not wait regular release cycle.
-- Task: Will be used for tasks.
+- **Task**: Will be used for tasks.
 It involves non code tasks.
-- Story: Will be used for bigger features which may contain multiple smaller features.
+- **Story**: Will be used for bigger features which may contain multiple smaller features.
 All smaller features should be created separately and linked to a story if necessary.
-- Epic: Critical and big task which will effect multiple aspects of project.
+- **Epic**: Critical and big task which will effect multiple aspects of project.
 Epics can contain multiple stories and features.
-- Test: Will be used for test related issues
+- **Test**: Will be used for test related issues
-- Docs: Will be used for documentation related issues
+- **Docs**: Will be used for documentation related issues

 If necessary additional labels could be created.